gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-04/index.md

-- Added datapoints_to_alarm variable to ecs-service-alarms module:  Addresses the module 'ecs-service-alarms' didn't pass through customizations to the variable 'datapoints_to_alarm'.
+- Added datapoints_to_alarm variable to ecs-service-alarms module:  Addresses the module &apos;ecs-service-alarms&apos; didn&apos;t pass through customizations to the variable &apos;datapoints_to_alarm&apos;.